Google Link Spam Update 2021 – Maybe You’re Doing Linking in the Wrong Way

 So, if you see your rankings drop over the next two weeks and if it is a sharper drop, it might be related to this update.
-Now let’s talk about how we can prepare our sites according to this Link Spam Update for not experiencing a sharper traffic drop.
+Now let’s talk about how we can prepare our sites according to this Link Spam Update to not experience a sharper traffic drop.

 Best Practices That You Should Follow According to This Update

-Google themselves guided us how we should handle linking to avoid any traffic drop due to this latest algorithm update.
+Google themselves guided us on how we should handle linking to avoid any traffic drop due to this latest algorithm update.
 They are mainly concerned with three major issues – Affiliate links, Sponsored links, and Guest posts.
-Here are the best practices that Google suggested us to follow.
+Here are the best practices that Google suggested we should follow.